sanette/ubase.js/README.md

 + `set_malformed ( s )` : the given string `s` will be used to replace
   any malformed utf8 char.
 Default is '?'.
 + `set_strip ( s )` : `s` can be either a string, or `undefined`.
 If
-  `s` is a string, it will replace any non-ascii utf8 char that is not based on a latin char, like '→'.
+  `s` is a string, it will replace any non-ASCII utf8 char that is not based on a latin char, like '→'.
 It is allowed for `s` to be the empty string (hence the name "strip").
 If `s` is `undefined`, no replacement takes place.

+If both `malformed` and `strip` contain only ASCII characters, then the result of `from_utf8` is guaranteed to contain only ASCII characters.

 Other helper functions: